-The GSC meets on the Fridays of First and Sixth Weeks of each term.
-The DGS, Professor Nino Luraghi, may be approached at any time (email: nino.luraghi@classics.ox.ac.uk).
+The GSC usually meets on the Fridays of First and Sixth Weeks of each term.
+The DGS, Professor Jonathan Prag, may be approached at any time (email: jonathan.prag@merton.ox.ac.uk).
+Graduate student representatives attend part of each Graduate Studies Committee meeting, at which matters of general concern to graduate students are discussed.
 It is the responsibility of graduate students to ensure that documentation for anything they wish to come before the Committee is received at least a week before the meeting.

-Members of the GSC for 2021-22 are: Director of Graduate Studies - Chair (ex officio) Prof. N. Luraghi, Chair of the Sub-Faculty (ex officio) Dr G. Kantor, Dr A. Clark, Dr C. Crowther, Dr D. Maschek, Prof. N. Purcell, Prof. J. Quinn.
+Members of the GSC for 2024-25 are:

+Director of Graduate Studies - Chair (ex officio) - Prof. J. Prag, Chair of the Sub-Faculty (ex officio) - Prof. P. Thonemann

+Prof. V. Arena

+Prof. K. Clarke